-Bock-Aronson Design (Bad) Studio co-develops interactive objects to support individual and communal thriving.
+Bock-Aronson Design (Bad) Studio develops interactive objects to support individual and communal thriving.

 Principle